The pros and cons of brochure fundraising.

 One advantage that these companies offer is convenience.
 Most of the preparation and promotional legwork is done for you.
 The fundraiser company already has systems in place that can be easily integrated.
 Of course, schools pay for this, but not after they've raised the money.

-These companies typically offer 2 ways to raise money.
+These companies typically offer two ways to raise money.
 One is to have students and parents show a sales brochure to friends and family.
 The school then submits the orders to the company for processing and deposits the money.
-This is referred to as the order taker method.
-In this case, payment to the company is usually made after the merchandise is received by the school.
+This is referred to as the order-taker method.
+In this case, payment to the company is usually made after the school receives the merchandise.

 Some catalog companies also make their products available for purchase on their website.
-Schools usually submit a purchase order.
-As opposed to showing items in a catalog, sellers show the actual products to potential buyers.
-This is known as ‘direct selling’ or ‘point of sale purchasing’ because the seller exchanges the product for money in a single transaction.
+Schools usually submit purchase orders.
+Unlike showing items in a catalog, sellers show the actual products to potential buyers.
+This is known as 'direct selling' or 'point of sale purchasing' because the seller exchanges the product for money in a single transaction.

-- Buyers usually have a larger selection of items to choose from.
+- Buyers usually have a more extensive selection of items to choose from.

 - Schools are invoiced for items that have already been preordered and paid for.

 - Payment is due to the company after the orders and money has been collected.